 “I see a broad range of conditions presented by all sorts of people of all ages.
 I believe it is important to really listen to my patients and find out how their condition affects them and what their hopes and expectations are in order to tailor a treatment and rehabilitation plan to suit.

 Chiropractic has always been based around a neuro-musculo-skeletal model and the neurological perspective takes this to another level.
-Movement and exercise is healthy for the body in numerous ways.
+Movement and exercise are healthy for the body in numerous ways.

 Taking the example of a fractured ankle in plaster.
 Obviously it restricts the ankle while the bone repairs plus our general mobility, but we also need to consider the effects on the nervous system right up to the brain, due to the loss of nerve input.

-Equally we can look at it the other way around and consider whether an ankle that sprained too easily might be due to misfortune, weak muscles or maybe lack of an appropriately working nervous system.
-Either way, Chiropractic with neurological perspective and rehabilitation can help.
+Equally, we can look at it the other way around and consider whether an ankle that sprained too easily might be due to misfortune, weak muscles, or maybe lack of an appropriately working nervous system.
+Either way, chiropractic with a neurological perspective and rehabilitation can help.

 Professionalism with an approachable and understanding attitude is assured."